 They’re not the only monuments in the city, to be sure.
 There’s A.P.
 Hill on Northside and Harry Byrd on the Capitol Grounds, not far from Washington surrounded by his Praetorian Guard.

-And to talk about it while listening carefully – and realizing that a pedestal is a poor place for taking the measure of a man.
+And to talk about it while listening carefully – and realize that a pedestal is a poor place for taking the measure of a man.

 For more, go here.